aegisworks/fluentum-dependencies/README.md

 Fluentum requires the following dependencies:

+1. Kubernetes cluster.
+You can use any Kubernetes cluster, including managed Kubernetes services like GKE, EKS, AKS, or DigitalOcean Kubernetes.
+For local development, you can use [Kind](https://kind.sigs.k8s.io/).
 1. TLS certificate for Ingress Controller that covers all the domains Fluentum will use.
 This repository contains deployment of [cert-manager](https://cert-manager.io/docs/) to provision TLS certificates from [Let's Encrypt](https://letsencrypt.org/).
 1. DNS records for the domains Fluentum will use.
 This repository contains deployment of [external-dns](https://github.com/kubernetes-sigs/external-dns) to manage DNS records.
 1. Ingress Controller.
 This repository contains deployment of [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
 Ingress  Controller is used to route traffic to the Fluentum components.